Value of solar

 Value of Solar Resources

-- Value of Solar meta-analysis – This 2016 report from the Brookings Institute concludes that net metered, rooftop solar is a net benefit to all ratepayers.
+- Value of Solar meta-analysis – This 2016 report from the Brookings Institution concludes that net metered, rooftop solar is a net benefit to all ratepayers.

 - Shining Rewards: The Value of Rooftop Solar Power for Consumers and Society – This 2015 report from Environment America asserts the value of solar energy by comparing multiple cost-benefit value studies conducted across the country.